diethardsteiner/diethardsteiner.github.io/_posts/2016-09-09-Getting-Started-With-Flink-Streaming-API.md

 version := "0.1-SNAPSHOT"
 ```

 In the same folder you can just create the `WindowWordCount.scala` file.
 We keep the directory structure to the bare minimum, I recommend checking the [Getting Started Guide](http://www.scala-sbt.org/0.13/docs/Getting-Started.html) on how to set up [the ideal directory structure](http://www.scala-sbt.org/0.13/docs/Directories.html).
+This program will count the words coming from a web socket in 5 second windows.

 The `WordCount.scala` should have following content: